maziac/fastestjoystick/Readme.md

 A typical game controller often has a poll time of 8ms.
 This in itself leads to a reaction time of 8 to 16ms.
 Sometimes the controller itself has another delay that needs to be added.
 So this not only jitters a lot, it is already quite close to 1 frame delay.
 Even faster game controller with 1ms poll time introduce an inherent delay of about 5ms.

+**Goal not met:**
-**Important note:** There is somewhere an additional delay of 1 poll interval in the Teensy USB implementation.
+I couldn't achieve the theoretical response time of 1.2ms in reality.
+There is somewhere an additional delay of 1 poll interval in the Teensy USB implementation.
-This means the fast response time of 1.2ms cannot be achieved in reality.
-Instead 1 poll interval has to be added which results in 2.2ms response time.
-This is still a good value but unfortunately not the best :-(
-E.g. XBox controller can achieve 1-2ms response times.
+So we  end up at 2.2ms response time.
+This is still a good value but unfortunately not the best :-( E.g. an XBox controller can achieve 1-2ms response times.

-With the [LagMeter](https://github.com/maziac/lagmeter) (which offers an accuray of 1ms) I could verify a response time of 2-3ms:
+With the [LagMeter](https://github.com/maziac/lagmeter) (which offers an accuray of 1ms) I could verify the response time of 2-3ms:
 ![](Images/LagMeter_FastestJoystick.jpg)

 # HW